okbuss/blender-delete-all-non-fakeuser/README.md

 # blender-delete-all-non-fakeuser
-removes all animations which aren't a fakeuser,total non-fakeuser death,smash non-fakeusers with civil war cannons, feed non fakeusers to 700lb hogs, shoot non fakeusers with the wrist wrecker 5000,etc
+removes all animations which aren't a fakeuser,total non-fakeuser death,smash non-fakeusers with civil war cannons, feed non fakeusers to 700lb hogs, shoot non fakeusers with the wrist wrecker 5000,etc. working with blender 4.1 and 4.2

 load it as an addon
 Sidebar > Animation > Standalone Actions